Ecodev/graphql-doctrine/README.md

 This would also allow to filter on joined relations by carefully adding joins when necessary.

-Then custom filter might be used like so:
+Then a custom filter might be used like so:

 ```php
 use GraphQL\Doctrine\Annotation as API;